Special COVID-19 Services:

 The fax machine accepts payments via a credit or debit card.
 Charges are $1.75 for the first page sent and $1 for each additional page.

 The MakerSpace provides public access to high-tech and creative equipment to boost technology skills and creative opportunities.
-The MakerSpace currently offers an Embroidery Machine, Laser Cutter, AccuCut Die Machine, and Laminator.
-The AccuCut and Laminator can be used without a reservation and instructions are provided by the machines.
-The Laser Cutter and Embroidery Machines require a certification class prior to use and reservations are required following the training class.
-Information on certification classes can be found on our Event Calendar.
+The MakerSpace currently offers an Embroidery Machine, Laser Cutter, 3D Printer, Cricut Vinyl & Fabric Cutter, AccuCut Die Machine, and Button Maker.
+The AccuCut and Button Maker can be used without a reservation and instructions are provided by the machines.
+The Laser Cutter, Embroidery Machine, 3D Printer, and Vinyl & Fabric Cutter require a certification class prior to use and reservations are required following the training class.
+See the MakerSpace page for more details.
 All equipment is available during the library's normal operating hours from Monday through Saturday.
 The MakerSpace is closed on Sundays.

 Four Study Rooms are available for governmental, non-profit, and community groups as well as individuals or small groups.
-In order to provide access to the rooms for everyone in the community, 3 active reservations are allowed at one time, each reservation has a maximum time limit of 4 hours, and each day has a maximum time limit of 8 total hours.
+Three active reservations are allowed at one time, each reservation has a maximum time limit of 4 hours, and each day has a maximum time limit of 8 total hours.
 Reservations may be made up to six months in advance.
 The study rooms do not require a reservation, however, reservations are strongly encouraged.
 Any reservation made for a Study Room will take priority over someone who is using the room without a reservation.
-In order to use the room uninterrupted, please make a reservation.
 Reservations requests can be submitted online here, by calling the library at 402-844-2100, or by visiting the Service Desk.
 No reservations are made for Sundays.
 The Study Rooms are open on a first-come, first-served basis on Sundays.

 Please see our Meeting Room Policy for complete guidelines.